urql-graphql/urql/docs/graphcache/schema-awareness.md

 before it sent an API result.](../assets/partial-results.png)

 Without a `schema` and information on which fields are optional, Graphcache will consider a "partial result" as a cache miss.
-If we don't have all of the information for a query then we can't execute it against the locally cached data after all.
-However, an API's schema contains information on which fields are required and which fields are optional, and if our apps are typed with this schema and TypeScript, can't we then use and handle these partial results before a request is sent to the API?
+If we don't have all the information for a query then we can't execute it against the locally cached data after all.
+However, an API's schema contains information on which fields are required and optional, and if our apps are typed with this schema and TypeScript, can't we then use and handle these partial results before a request is sent to the API?

 This is the idea behind "Schema Awareness" and "Partial Results".
 When Graphcache has `schema`